sigoden/argc-completions/README.md

 ## How to write

-### Automatically write with GPT
+### Automatically write with ChatGPT

-You need to install the [aichat](https://github.com/sigoden/aichat) tool to interact with GPT.
+You need to install the [aichat](https://github.com/sigoden/aichat) to interact with ChatGPT.

 ```
 ./generate.sh mycmd